RobertOdhiz/ag_backend/README.md

-# ag_backend
+# Agroghala backend
-Agroghala backend revamp
+### Agroghala backend revamp
+This is the Agroghala backend done in django.